Knowledge Base

 • Completely restructured Specification documents with 15 thematic books describing different aspects of the system

-• Support for authentication of Qi Certified wireless chargers.
+• Support for authentication of Qi Certified power transmitters.

 • Improved FOD features and testing (including a new low-Q test power receiver)